Karhunen-Lo\`eve expansion of Random Measures: Random measures

-Let us now apply $\mathcal{O}$ to a finite regular random measure $M$.
-The application $\vec{u} \mapsto M( (-\infty , \vec{u} ]) $ determines a stochastic process over $\Rd$ which has the particularity of having a bounded covariance and of being mean-square continuous outside a set of null Lebesgue measure.
-Hence, the stochastic integral
+Let us now define the application of the anti-derivative operator $\mathcal{O}$ to a finite m-cov random measure $M$.
+The application $\vec{u} \mapsto M( (-\infty , \vec{u} ]) $ defines a stochastic process over $\Rd$ whose covariance function is \eqref{Eq:CovPrimitiveCM}, being thus mean-square continuous outside a set of null Lebesgue measure and with bounded covariance.
+Thus, the stochastic integral (see Lemma \ref{Lemma:IntZmuRiemann})

 is well-defined through Riemann-alike approximations.
 This process has covariance function